Fresh Fun Flavor

 ↓ Jump to Recipe

-I’ve tried a lot of Vegan Banana Bread in my life, but this One Bowl Classic Vegan Banana Bread had the whole family raving.
-Super moist and fluffy inside with just the slightest delicate crunch on the outside, every bite was just wow!
-Prepare yourself for the only banana bread recipe you'll ever need, vegan or not!
+I’ve tried a lot of Vegan Banana Bread in my life, but this Classic Vegan Banana Bread had the whole family raving!
+Made with ripe bananas, creamy cashew butter, and pure maple syrup, this loaf is super moist inside with a tender crumb and the slightest delicate crunch on the outside.
+It’s vegan, dairy-free, naturally sweetened, and comes together in just one bowl in under 60 minutes, start to finish.
+Need it faster, make muffins instead!
+Prepare yourself for the only banana bread recipe you’ll ever need, vegan or not!

 Close-up of two slices of moist vegan banana bread topped with a pat of vegan butter and a cup of coffee.